 GeoGAP agricultural standards aim to bring quality, traceability and sustainable agriculture practices to farms across the country.
 A stepping stone towards the EU’s GlobalGAP standard, GeoGAP will help prepare farmers make their way towards markets abroad.

-Under a project implemented by Chemonics International, in 2019 the Georgian Farmers’ Association launched what it hopes will change the way farmers farm, shoppers shop and supermarkets sell, with the implementation of GeoGAP: an agricultural produce certification scheme that will ensure the quality, safety and origin of produce that makes its way into stores, with an eye towards eventually helping farmers make their way onto the EU market.
+In 2019 the Georgian Farmers’ Association launched what it hopes will change the way farmers farm, shoppers shop and supermarkets sell, with the implementation of GeoGAP: an agricultural produce certification scheme that will ensure the quality, safety and origin of produce that makes its way into stores, with an eye towards eventually helping farmers make their way onto the EU market.

 What can GeoGAP offer Georgia?